sabitertan/spfx-react-pnp-example/README.md

 * lib/* - intermediate-stage commonjs build artifacts
 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.
+* temp/* - temporary development files served to browser.

 ### Build options

-- gulp clean - TODO
+- gulp clean - deletes lib/*, dist/*, deploy/*, temp/* folders and their contents
-- gulp test - TODO
+- gulp test - Run test against your solution
-- gulp serve - TODO
+- gulp serve - Build and preview your web part
-- gulp bundle - TODO
+- gulp bundle - build solution for production
-- gulp package-solution - TODO
+- gulp package-solution - package solution for production

 ## References
 - [Development Environmont for SPFx and PNP](https://github.com/sabitertan/spfx-pnp-env)